pith. sign in

 What would settle it

-A numerical integration of the Lorentz equation for a particle launched parallel to a curved field line that shows perfectly symmetric gyration circles centered on the local field direction and zero net drift velocity.
+A direct numerical integration of the Lorentz equation for a particle launched parallel to a known curving field line that shows no net drift when the field-direction rotation is artificially suppressed, or that measures the predicted velocity offset from asymmetric gyration.

 Figures